TobiasRohner/azeban/README.md

 to download the correct version of the dependencies.

-The final thing to know about Conan is that it installs the requested versions of the libraries in one local folder.
+The final thing to know about Conan is that it installs the requested versions of the libraries in a local folder.
 Thereby building a little repository of installed libraries.
+On a cluster it might be important to reconfigure where it installs libraries.
 Additionally, it will create a couple of files in the current working directory.
-These files are needed to instruct CMake which libraries where it can find the dependencies listed in the `conanfile.txt`.
+These files are needed to instruct CMake where the dependencies listed in the `conanfile.txt` can be found.
+Inside CMake we use the traditional `find_package` mechanism.

 ### Internal dependencies
 azeban reuses code from zisa.
 This repository does not directly include these